Black & White (magazine)

-Black and White: A Weekly Illustrated Record and Review was a British Victorian-era illustrated weekly periodical founded in 1891 by Charles Norris Williamson.
+Black & White: A Weekly Illustrated Record and Review was a British Victorian-era illustrated weekly periodical founded in 1891 by Charles Norris Williamson.
 In 1912, it was incorporated with The Sphere.

 History and contributors

-Black & White magazine published fiction by Henry James, Bram Stoker, H. G. Wells, Robert Barr, A. E. W. Mason, Jerome K. Jerome and E. Nesbit.
+Black & White magazine provided English readers with coverage of the Anglo-Boer War.
+It also published fiction by Henry James, Bram Stoker, H. G. Wells, Robert Barr, A. E. W. Mason, Jerome K. Jerome and E. Nesbit.
 Others who wrote for Black and White included Samuel Bensusan, J. Keighley Snowden, Philip Howard Colomb, Nora Hopper, Henry Dawson Lowry, Robert Wilson Lynd, Theodore Bent, and Barry Pain.
-In its first year, Black and White published "A Straggler of '15'", a short story by Conan Doyle, and began serializing "The South Seas", a series of letters by Robert Louis Stevenson.
-May Sinclair published her first short story, "A Study From Life", in the magazine in November 1895.
+In its first year, Black and White published "A Straggler of '15'", a short story by Arthur Conan Doyle, and began serializing "The South Seas", a series of letters by Robert Louis Stevenson.
+May Sinclair published her first short story, "A Study from Life", in the magazine in November 1895.
 The periodical carried art by Harry Furniss, Mortimer Menpes, and Richard Caton Woodville; and photography by Horace Nicholls.

-Other iterations
+Changes of name

-The first issue of Black & White Budget appeared on 14 October 1899.
-Thereafter, it continued under that name until 30 May 1903, after which it appeared as Black & White Illustrated Budget until 17 June 1905.
-There was one more issue on 24 June 1905 under the name Illustrated Budget, at which point it was discontinued.
-The weekly provided English readers with coverage of the Anglo-Boer War.
+Black & White had two different editions, the parent magazine, and a smaller, overlapping one named Black & White Budget.
+Confusingly, Black & White Budget went by a number of slightly different names.